 - participants are engaged in a meaningful way, and are therefore more are enthusiastic about getting involved in the future.

-Engagement can only be effective if it takes place at the right point in the decision-making process (see page x, When to use deliberative public engagement).
+Engagement can only be effective if it takes place at the right point in the decision-making process.
 This may mean that organisational processes need to change, to incorporate results from public deliberations into decision-making.

 The process is transparent